 -

-Jenifer Dickinson of Antioch University New England for a proposal titled "Defining the habitat characteristics of four rare alpine plant species in the Presidential Mountain Range, New Hampshire USA"
+Jenifer Dickinson of Antioch University New England - "Defining the habitat characteristics of four rare alpine plant species in the Presidential Mountain Range, New Hampshire USA"

 Abstract

-Karl Fetter of University of Vermont for a proposal titled "Reduced hybrid fitness maintains species boundaries in two fully compatible poplars"
+Karl Fetter of University of Vermont - "Reduced hybrid fitness maintains species boundaries in two fully compatible poplars"

 Abstract

-Ellie M. Goud of Cornell University for a proposal titled "Plant carbon gain and water loss strategies as drivers for the maintenance of diversity: A novel approach using leaf carbon and oxygen stable isotopes"
+Ellie M. Goud of Cornell University - "Plant carbon gain and water loss strategies as drivers for the maintenance of diversity: A novel approach using leaf carbon and oxygen stable isotopes"

 Abstract